Amartya Sen

-He is currently a Thomas W. Lamont University Professor, and Professor of Economics and Philosophy at Harvard University.
-He formerly served as Master of Trinity College at the University of Cambridge.
-He was awarded the Nobel Memorial Prize in Economic Sciences in 1998 and India's Bharat Ratna in 1999 for his work in welfare economics.
+Sen is currently the Thomas W. Lamont University Professor, and Professor of Economics and Philosophy, at Harvard University.
+He previously served as Master of Trinity College at the University of Cambridge.
+In 1999, he received India's highest civilian honour, Bharat Ratna, for his contribution to welfare economics.
 The German Publishers and Booksellers Association awarded him the 2020 Peace Prize of the German Book Trade for his pioneering scholarship addressing issues of global justice and combating social inequality in education and healthcare.

 Early life and education

-Amartya Sen was born in a Hindu Baidya family in Santiniketan, Bengal, British India.
-Rabindranath Tagore gave Amartya Sen his name (অমর্ত্য, lit. 'immortal or heavenly').
+Amartya Sen was born on 3 November 1933 in a Bengali family in Santiniketan, Bengal, British India.
+The first Asian to win a Nobel Prize, the polymath and writer Rabindranath Tagore, gave Amartya Sen his name (অমর্ত্য, lit. 'immortal or heavenly').
 Sen's family was from Wari and Manikganj, Dhaka, both in present-day Bangladesh.
-His father Ashutosh Sen was Professor of Chemistry at Dhaka University, Development Commissioner in Delhi and then Chairman of the West Bengal Public Service Commission.
-He moved with his family to West Bengal in 1945.
-Sen's mother Amita Sen was the daughter of Kshiti Mohan Sen, the eminent Sanskritist and scholar of ancient and medieval India, who was a close associate of Rabindranath Tagore.
+His father, Ashutosh Sen, was a Professor of Chemistry at Dhaka University, then the Development Commissioner in Delhi and then Chairman of the West Bengal Public Service Commission.
+Sen moved with his family to West Bengal in 1945.
+Sen's mother, Amita Sen, was the daughter of Kshiti Mohan Sen, the eminent Sanskritist and scholar of ancient and medieval India.
+Sen's maternal grandfather was a close associate of Tagore.
 K.M.
-Sen served as the second Vice Chancellor of Visva Bharati University from 1953 to 1954.
+Sen served as the second Vice-Chancellor of Visva Bharati University from 1953 to 1954.

 Sen began his school education at St Gregory's School in Dhaka in 1940.
-In the fall of 1941, Sen was admitted to Patha Bhavana, Shantiniketan, where he completed his school education.
+In the fall of 1941, he was admitted to Patha Bhavana, Santiniketan, where he completed his school education.
 The school had many progressive features, such as distaste for examinations or competitive testing.
 In addition, the school stressed cultural diversity, and embraced cultural influences from the rest of the world.
-In 1951, he went to Presidency College, Calcutta, where he earned a B.A. in economics with First in the First Class, with a minor in Mathematics, as a graduating student of the University of Calcutta.
-While at Presidency, Sen was diagnosed with oral cancer, and given a 15% chance of living five years.
-With radiation treatment, he survived, and in 1953 he moved to Trinity College, Cambridge, where he earned a second B.A. in economics in 1955 with a First Class, topping the list as well.
+In 1951, he went to Presidency College, Calcutta, where he earned a BA in economics with First in the First Class, with a minor in Mathematics, as a graduating student of the University of Calcutta.
+While at Presidency, Sen was diagnosed with oral cancer, and given a 15 per cent chance of living five years.
+With radiation treatment, he survived, and in 1953 he moved to Trinity College, Cambridge, where he earned a second BA in economics in 1955 with a first class, topping the list as well.
 At this time, he was elected President of the Cambridge Majlis.
 While Sen was officially a PhD student at Cambridge (though he had finished his research in 1955–56), he was offered the position of First-Professor and First-Head of the Economics Department of the newly created Jadavpur University in Calcutta.
-He is still the youngest chairman to have headed the Department of Economics.
+Appointed to the position at age 22, he is still the youngest chairman to have headed the Department of Economics.
 He served in that position, starting the new Economics Department, from 1956 to 1958.